 While diamonds are available in every color of the spectrum, the most valuable diamond color

-Truly colorless diamonds are extremely rare and as a result are expensive.
+Truly colorless diamonds are extremely rare and as a result, are expensive.
 They are graded on a color scale established by the Gemological Institute of America (GIA).
 A diamond’s color grade actually refers to the lack of color.
 Diamonds that are white, containing little or no color, receive higher quality grades than those with visible color.

 Diamonds range from D to Z. With D for rare, being the most colorless diamonds.
 E and F are considered excellent, but G or H diamonds will look just as good to the naked eye.
 The further down in the alphabet the diamond is, the more yellow it appears.
-The less color in a diamond the more rare.
+The less color in a diamond the rarer.

-You’ll notice the differences for example, if you put a K color beside a G color, you’ll notice more yellow in the K. While most diamonds appear white, virtually all display some hint of color.
-Color can best be determined by looking at a loose diamond on a pure white surface, and by noting it’s contrast.
+You’ll notice the differences, for example, if you put a K color beside a G color, you’ll notice more yellow in the K. While most diamonds appear white, virtually all display some hint of color.
+Color can best be determined by looking at a loose diamond on a pure white surface, and by noting its contrast.